hengchu/WikiTextClassifier/blog_post.md

 ## Performance of different models
 ### Models
 Let's get down to the task, and get some numbers.
-We implement the task on three different models: **Logistic Regression**, **LSTM**, and a **self-attention** model.
+We implement the task on three different models: **Logistic Regression**, **LSTM**, and a **Self-attention** model.
 These correspond to a non-deep learning benchmark, a base deep model, and an advanced deep model.
-Hypothetically, the performance will increase with the level of complication of the model.
+Hypothetically, the performance will increase with the level of complexity of the model.
 Before jumping to the result, let me expand a bit on the self-attention model.

 The self-attention model was inspired by the Transformer model.
 Generally, a Transformer consists of an encoder and a decoder to transduce sequences.
-We retain a similar encoder with multi-head self-attention, and then directly add a fully connected linear layer for classification.
+We retain a similar encoder with multi-head self-attention and then directly add a fully connected linear layer for classification.
 Our final model has 6 encoder layers, with one typical layer shown in the figure below.

 <center><img src="http://jalammar.github.io/images/t/transformer_resideual_layer_norm.png" width="500"></center>
 <center> source: [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) </center>